 Kantree provide you a lots of options: multiple types of title, quote, bold, italic, lists, links and image.

-The image selector is pretty straightfoward and let you store images in your file attributes.
+The image selector is pretty straightfoward and let you store images in your file fields.

 If you don’t want to use the rich text editor there is a also simple markdown editor.